badcrocodile/cltt/README.md

 ### TODO

-* Export to Google Docs
+* Add comments to export file
+* If there are no times logged for a project during the exported week, do not show the project in the export file
 * Export as PDF
-* Add dates to export file
-* Add comments to export file
 * User preferences
 * Better handling of timezones
+* Export to Google Docs